fabiog1901/playbooks/README.md

-# CockroachDB Collection
+# CockroachDB playbooks

-The Collection groups together Ansible Playbooks for deploying a CockroachDB Self Hosted cluster.
+A collection of Ansible Playbooks for deploying a CockroachDB Self Hosted cluster.

 ## Generate CA key pair